 All kinds of therapy is a conversation.
 But the structure and content of that conversation depend on the type of therapy.
 For example, solution-focused therapy helps people identify and implement strategies that have worked for them in the past.

 CBT is one of the most famous forms of psychotherapy.
-It teaches people to recognize and change self-defeating thoughts and behaviours.
-It is effective at treating anxiety, depression, and substance abuse but can also be helpful for everyday issues, like sleeping better and adopting healthy habits.
+It teaches people to recognize and change self-defeating negative thoughts and behaviours.
+It is effective at treating anxiety, depression, and substance abuse but can also be helpful for other everyday life issues, like sleeping better and adopting healthy habits.

 Talking about my problems could make them worse

 Feelings that you’ve been working hard to stuff down may come out in the therapy.
-But they have been there all along, and they have been impacting you in different ways – through nagging worries or discomfort, physical health symptoms, strained relationships, etc.
+But they have been there all along, and they have been impacting you in different ways – through nagging worries or discomfort, physical or mental health concerns, strained relationships, etc.

 Often things have to get a little bit worse before they get better.
 Sometimes broken bones need to be reset before they can heal properly.
 But that increased discomfort is temporary.
 And it will ultimately lead to things feeling better.